Thyraz/energy-custom-graph/README.md

 - Supports any entity that exposes long-term statistics, not only energy sources.
 - Shares the core energy colour palette and styling so mixed dashboards look consistent.
 - Uses Home Assistant's bundled ECharts runtime – no extra frameworks are loaded.
-- Per-series control over aggregation statistic, chart type (bar or line), stacking, colour, unit scaling, and offsets.
+- Per-series control over aggregation statistic, chart type (bar or line), stacking, color, unit scaling and offsets.
 - Optional fill-between-rendering for line series to highlight the space between two signals.
 - Optional manual period selection (fixed ranges or relative day/week/month/year offsets) when you do not want to use the energy picker.